 – Crown Woods College, Eltham; Book Week visit, years 7/8

-I work with secondary, primary and nursery as well as SEN. I have been commissioned to create schools storytelling workshops with various partners including: Leighton House Museum, Jewish Music Institute, Garden Museum, Guildhall Library, Discover Story Centre, Potters Fields Park (Tower Bridge) and Thames 21 .
+I work with secondary, primary and nursery as well as SEN, working with schools across the UK and overseas.
+I have been commissioned to create schools storytelling workshops with various partners including: House of Fairytales, Leighton House Museum, Jewish Music Institute, Garden Museum, Guildhall Library, Discover Story Centre, and Thames 21 .
 I also run storytelling workshops for teachers.
 Here’s an article for the National Literacy Trust about my approach to storytelling for schools.

 I work with all age groups, including adults and those with special needs.
 I often use multi sensory props.

 Some of the programmes I offer for EYFS, KS1,2,3 and special needs.
 To find out more about my general repertoire, please contact me.